 This site is located north of the Ahlstrom-Munksjo Kaukauna facility at a quarry entrance on Plank Road.
-This site is within the area that was modeled to be the highest normalized design value for SO2.
+Model results identified this location to be the highest normalized design value for SO2.
 The sample inlet is 5.8 meters above ground level and 10 meters from the nearest road.
 Verified through annual DNR audits, the site meets the requirements of 40 CFR 58, Appendices C, D, E and G.